Volunteer for Charity

 What would you say to someone thinking about becoming a volunteer?

-Give it a try it’s so rewarding if it’s not for you at least you’ve tried.
-It makes you feel so good I don’t think you would give it up.
+Give it a try - it’s so rewarding.
+And if it’s not for you, at least you’ll know you’ve tried.

 Why did you decide to become a volunteer at CancerCare?

 After having a mastectomy back in 2009, I was referred to CancerCare for therapies.
 As I was unable to drive myself at the time, someone would come to pick me up, take me to Slynedales and bring me home again.
-I was so very grateful not only for the treatment I received, but also for the transport when I was unable to drive.
-I always told myself that when I retired, I would become a volunteer driver; and so I did.
-I also love driving which helps!
+I was extremely grateful, not only for the treatment I received, but also for the transport.
+I always told myself that when I retired, I would become a volunteer driver.

-Picking up clients from their homes, driving them to Slyndales and driving them back home after their therapy.
+Picking up clients from their homes, driving them to Slynedales and driving them back home after their therapy.

 What do you enjoy about volunteering at CancerCare?

-It may sound a cliché, but I really enjoy helping people, and if I can put them at ease, then I feel I’ve played my part.
+It may sound like a cliché, but I really enjoy helping people.

 What would you say to someone thinking about becoming a volunteer?

-I think to be a CancerCare volunteer, you have to like meeting people and for me personally, to want to help.
+I think to be a CancerCare volunteer, you have to like meeting people.

 Why did you decide to become a volunteer at CancerCare?